Joseph Levy Foundation

 Eligibility Requirements

-• UK-based organizations with charitable purposes (registered charities, CICs, etc.)
+• UK-based organisations with charitable purposes (registered charities, CICs, etc.)

 • Robust safeguarding policies and procedures